Research MS and PhD Program

 Students who enter the MS and PhD degree programs typically have a background in one of the health professions (e.g., MD, DO, RN, DDS, or a MS or PhD in a health-related area such as psychology or biostatistics) or with a background in computing, engineering, biology, or mathematics.
 After graduation, they pursue careers as full-time academic researchers, part-time academic researchers/part-time clinicians, scientific managers in industry, advanced scientists in industry, information managers in health care settings, and consultants or entrepreneurs.

-Vanderbilt University’s Big Biomedical Data Science (BIDS) Training Program will 1) provide matriculating PhD students with access to a diverse array of real big biomedical data sets, software tools, and applications at Vanderbilt (and interdisciplinary collaborations) and 2) integrate courses and faculty from across the institution to ensure that the students are well-versed in the foundational competencies of computation, statistics, and biomedical science that are necessary to achieve reproducible success in this field.
-The program has been formed as a new Data Science Track within the existing Vanderbilt Biomedical Informatics PhD program.
-For more information about this exciting new program, see the Big Biomedical Data Science link on the right.
+Vanderbilt University’s Big Biomedical Data Science (BIDS) Training Program was formed as the new Data Science Track within the existing Vanderbilt Biomedical Informatics PhD program.
+The track provides matriculating PhD students with access to a diverse array of real big biomedical data sets, software tools, and applications at Vanderbilt and integrates courses and faculty from across the institution to ensure that the students are well-versed in the foundational competencies of computation, statistics, and biomedical science that are necessary to achieve reproducible success in this field.
+For more information about the Data Science Track of the PhD Program, see the link in the menu on the right.

 MD/PhD and MD/MS Program